cimug-org/cim-modeling-guide/docs/index.md

 !!!
 Note

-    When referencing the PDF version of this guide for offline viewing it is recommended to confirm it reflects the current release.
-For latest content visit [https://cim-mg.ucaiug.io](https://cim-mg.ucaiug.io).
+    When referencing an offline PDF version of this guide it is recommended to confirm it corresponds to the latest publically available guide at [https://cim-mg.ucaiug.io](https://cim-mg.ucaiug.io).

 **UCA International Users Group**